okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 If you are using OAuth 2.0, then after successfully authorizing Okta to use your SCIM API, your app's authorization server redirects the user back to Okta, with either an authorization code or an access token.

-Okta requires that all SCIM applications in the OIN catalog support all of the following [redirect URIs](https://tools.ietf.org/html/rfc6749#section-3.1.2):
+If you are going to publish your app to the OIN catalog, Okta requires that all SCIM applications support all of the following [redirect URIs](https://tools.ietf.org/html/rfc6749#section-3.1.2):

 - `https://system-admin.okta.com/admin/app/cpc/{appName}/oauth/callback`
 - `https://system-admin.okta-emea.com/admin/app/cpc/{appName}/oauth/callback`